front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 ### Track page

-In trackings scripts, there is often a distinction between the `page` and the `event` even though a `page` event is only a subset of the `event`s.
+In tracking scripts, there is often a distinction between the `page` and the `event` even though a `page` event is only a subset of the `event`s.

 To make this distinction clear, we provide an enhancer in the same spirit of `withTrackOnMount` but for page events: `withTrackPage`.